Shizhong Han and Jimmy Potash co-authored the study.

 Share Fast Facts

-New research suggests shared #genetic factors predispose someto #depression and #alcohol dependence.
+Research from geneticist Shizhon Han suggests shared genetic factors predispose some people to depression and alcohol dependence.
 Click to Tweet

 This marks the first time scientists have provided evidence of this theory at the molecular genetics level on a genome-wide scale, says Han.
 Adds Psychiatry Director James “Jimmy” Potash, a study co-author, “The thing that’s so interesting is that we now have this powerful molecular genetic toolset that can actually give us a definitive answer after decades of people speculating or looking at tangential, indirect evidence.”